kit-sdq/programming-lecture-eclipse-artemis.docs/grading/grading.rst

 """"""""""""""""""

 To Configure mistake types, rating groups and whatnot, we use a config file.
-See `docs/examples/config_v4.json <https://github.com/kit-sdq/programming-lecture-eclipse-artemis/blob/main/docs/examples/config_v4.json>`_ for an example configuration.
+See `docs/examples/config_v5.json <https://github.com/kit-sdq/programming-lecture-eclipse-artemis/blob/main/docs/examples/config_v5.json>`_ for an example configuration.

 There are rating groups, mistake types and penalty rules.
 The main config features are explained in the following.
+Be aware of `"positiveFeedbackAllowed": true` which enables or disables the positive custom feedback ability.

 Rating Groups
 """""""""""""